Eligible platform workers to get boost in CPF savings, cushion to protect take-home pay

 The measures would ensure that platform workers receive a significant boost to their retirement savings, while their take-home pay is cushioned.

-Take for example a median income platform worker who turns 30 in 2024 and who earns $2,000 (after expenses) per month.
-He will have to opt in to the aligned CPF contribution rates from the start.
+Take, for example, a median income platform worker who turns 30 in 2024 and who earns $2,000 (after expenses) per month.

-On average, this person’s CPF contributions will increase by $50 per month, which will go into his CPF Ordinary Account (OA) and Special Account (SA).
+If he chooses to opt in to the aligned CPF contribution rates from the start, on average, this person’s CPF contributions will increase by $50 per month, which will go into his CPF Ordinary Account and Special Account.

 It is also estimated that he can use about $450,000 in CPF savings by age 65 for housing and retirement needs.